 - industrial circular economy solutions and low-emission innovations, e.g. investments in hydrogen technology and circular economy demonstration plants

-- adoption of new technologies, services and practices in the construction sector, and switching from oil heating
+- adoption of new technologies, services and practices in the construction sector

-- support for the charging infrastructure for electric vehicles
+- support for the public charging infrastructure for electric vehicles

 - nature-based solutions, such as gypsum treatment of arable land to reduce the nutrient load in the Baltic Sea.